FuzzingLabs/sol-azy/docs/src/rules/format.md

 # Rule Format

-Sol-azy allows developers and auditors to write custom **static analysis rules** using the [Starlark language](https://github.com/bazelbuild/starlark) — a Python-like configuration language used by projects like [Bazel](https://bazel.build/rules/language) and [Buck/Buck2](https://github.com/facebook/buck2) ([Buck2 docs](https://buck2.build/docs/developers/starlark/environment/)).
+sol-azy allows developers and auditors to write custom **static analysis rules** using the [Starlark language](https://github.com/bazelbuild/starlark) — a Python-like configuration language used by projects like [Bazel](https://bazel.build/rules/language) and [Buck/Buck2](https://github.com/facebook/buck2) ([Buck2 docs](https://buck2.build/docs/developers/starlark/environment/)).

 These rules are evaluated against the **Rust AST** (Abstract Syntax Tree) of a Solana program, enabling precise pattern matching to detect vulnerabilities or code smells.